 05 of 05

-Similarly to the empanada, visitors to Uruguay will find that the churro is a dish that is available in both sweet and savory varieties, although the savory churro is an Uruguayan creation based on the success of the sweet churros of Spanish origin.
+Similarly to the empanada, visitors to Uruguay will find that the churro is a dish available in both sweet and savory varieties, although the savory churro is an Uruguayan creation based on the success of the sweet churros of Spanish origin.
 The sweet versions are pastry fingers that can have fillings including chocolate and dulce de leche and are commonly available from bakeries and street vendors.
 The savory varieties are also worth tasting, and the cheese stuffed churro is something that will rarely be tasted outside Uruguay.